brocklab/cashier/README.md

-defaults to the following properties for COLBERT expressed gRNA barcode libraries:
+DEFAULTS to the following properties the ingest the mind-blowingly-useful "COLBERT", a transduced expressed gRNA barcode library developed by Aziz in the Brock Lab to trace cell lineages:

 upstream (5') adapter sequence: CTTGTGGAAAGGACGAAACACCG